-There will be a number of other facilities within the campus, which will be open to the community, such as classrooms, rural skills area, flexible hall space that can be used for multiple activities such as community events, sport, dance or drama classes and café.
+There will be a number of other facilities within the campus, which will be open to the community, such as classrooms, rural skills area, flexible hall space that can be used for multiple activities such as community events, sport, dance or drama classes and cafe.

 Can you provide more information on the flexible hall space and what it can cater?

-- There are 148 tiered seats and floor space for a further 150 seats
+- there are 148 tiered seats and floor space for a further 150 seats

-- There will be a stage available for productions which is demountable
+- there will be a stage available for productions which is demountable

-- There will be sound/lighting and vision system which can be used by the community.
+- there will be sound/lighting and vision system which can be used by the community

 Will all the facilities be available for the community to use?

-Yes.
-Charity Live Borders will proactively manage community access to the Campus.
+Yes, charity Live Borders will proactively manage community access to the Campus.

 Why will Live Borders be managing community access to the Campus?

-The charity has a track-record in driving sports and culture participation, with the team not only managing the sport and community bookings but working collaboratively to deliver a programme that will aim to tackle health inequalities and develop pathways for sport and physical activity.
+The charity has a track record in driving sports and culture participation, with the team not only managing the sport and community bookings but working collaboratively to deliver a programme that will aim to tackle health inequalities and develop pathways for sport and physical activity.

 At Kelso High School, Live Borders have welcomed almost 42k people from a variety of community and sports groups to the facility since taking over community access to the site in August 2018.